akashgreninja/Doggonation/README.md

 <p>Using GitHub Actions, we can also automate the deployment process for our applications.
 We can set up a workflow that deploys our code to a staging environment for testing and then to production once it has been approved.
 This ensures that our code is always up-to-date and running smoothly.</p>
 <img src="https://i.ytimg.com/vi/0tMkRSdp-Go/maxresdefault.jpg" alt="CI/CD with GitHub Actions">

-# Using the torchvision library with AlexNet
+# Using the AlexNet Model from Torchvision_Models Library
 <div align="center">
   <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*cQwk1chsEgnSlyILwenqsw.png" width="500px">
 </div>